-Whilst looking at smart doorbells for my house, I came across the Ring Doorbell Elite – which is powered by an Ethernet cable.
+Whilst looking at smart doorbells for my house, I came across the Ring Doorbell Elite – which is powered devices by an Ethernet cable.
 This reduces the need for running electrical cable to power it, whilst also guaranteeing interruption-free video uploads.
 Power over Ethernet therefore seems like the perfect fit for smart homes… right?

 Ethernet cable can transfer both electrical power and internet data, meaning you don’t need to rely on unreliable WiFi or running electrical cables to extend your smart home.
-This is the benefit of Power over Ethernet (‘PoE’), but you will need more expensive networking kit – and the ability to run Ethernet cable everywhere.
+This is the benefit of Power over Ethernet (‘PoE’), but you will need more expensive networking kit – and the ability to run Ethernet wire everywhere.

 Power over Ethernet (PoE) overview